Skip to Main Content

 • What are the requirements of the assignment?
 Familiarize yourself with the criteria of the prompt.
 It is easy to forget about details like number/types of sources, word counts, and formatting guidelines.
 Look at these early on so that you can better plan for the content and scope of your project.

 • Ask for clarification.
-Reach out to your professor, TAs, Writing Tutorial Services (WTS), or the Learning Commons Research Desk, with questions about understanding and getting started on an assignment.
+Reach out to your professor, other instructors, Writing Tutorial Services (WTS), or the Learning Commons Research Desk, for assistance with understanding and getting started on an assignment.

-Adapted from: Swarthmore Writing Associates Program.
-(2023).
-Understanding Your Assignment.; Grinnell College.
-Choosing A Research Topic.; The University of Arizona Global Campus Writing Center.
-Understanding Your Assignment.
+Adapted from: Swarthmore Writing Associates Program, Understanding Your Assignment (2023); Grinnell College, Choosing A Research Topic; The University of Arizona Global Campus Writing Center, Understanding Your Assignment.

 Selecting and Narrowing a Topic